Other Terms and Conditions

 14.5 Truevo Group shall not be liable for any financial or other loss as a result of the inaccuracy of any information provided by a Card Reader.
 Truevo Group makes no representation or warranty of any kind, express or implied, with respect to the Card Readers provided by it or its use or fitness for a particular purpose.

-14.6 The Card Reader will be provided to the Merchant against an initial deposit.
+14.6 Whenever the Card Reader shall be provided by Truevo Group, the Card Reader will be provided to the Merchant against an initial deposit.
 Upon termination of this Agreement, the Card Readers will be returned to Truevo Group with all connecting equipment on demand and in good order.
 If such equipment is returned to Truevo Group in good order, any initial deposit will be refunded to the Merchant.

-14.7 At all times the Card Reader remains the property of Truevo Group but the Merchant is responsible for any maintenance costs and is liable for any damages to the Card Reader.
+14.7 Whenever the Card Reader shall be provided by Truevo, it shall at all times remain the property of Truevo Group but the Merchant is responsible for any maintenance costs and is liable for any damages to the Card Reader.
 The Merchant shall pay to Truevo Group the amount quoted by Truevo Group as the cost to Truevo Group of effecting such maintenance or repair of a Card Reader.

 15.1 All fines and reporting fees imposed by the Card Associations Rules will be borne by the Merchant.
 Fines will be imposed if the following Card Association thresholds are exceeded: